ar-/gdroidclient/README.md

 * show or install an older version of an app
 * create a local repo, share apps with 'near' people or share apps via bluetooth
 * add other repositories than the F-Droid repo
-* use the privileged extension (done, but extension is not adjusted yet)
+* use the privileged extension (done, but extension is not adjusted yet), G-Droid can use root permissions on rooted phones though, to provide unattended installs
 * update automatically
 * http proxy settings
 * G-Droid helps you in different ways to find better apps: but in some cases you might still need the 'share' button, to open that app in F-Droid to install it.
 G-Droid right now is not yet a complete replacement for the F-Droid app.